 Figure 11—Ranging Controller, Controlee, Initiator and Responder

-Controlee(s) should be managed by a Controller.
-Next higher layer of the Controller is responsible to determine the ranging parameters and device type of ERDEVs, i.e., Initiator or Responder.
+The Controlee(s) should be managed by a Controller.
+The next higher layer of the Controller is responsible for determining the ranging parameters and device type of the ERDEVs, (i.e., Initiator or Responder).

-Multi-node ranging is ranging where one or more Initiator ranges with multiple Responders.
-There are two cases of multi-node ranging.
-In the first case, Controller knows the identities of all Controlees and schedules ranging transmissions.
-In the second case, Controller may not know the number or identities of Controlees, where ERDEVs have to contend with each other.
-Controller can utilize time-scheduled ranging for the first case and contention-based ranging for the second case by using Schedule Mode field of ARC IE (7.4.4.38).
+Multi-node ranging is a ranging procedure in which one or more Initiators perform ranging with multiple Responders.
+There are wo types of multi-node ranging.
+The first type is time-scheduled ranging in which the Controller knows the identities of all Controlees, and the schedule of ranging transmissions.
+The second type is contention-based ranging in which the Controller may not know the number or identities of the Controlees, and hence ERDEVs contend with each other.
+The Controller selects the type by setting the Schedule Mode field of the ARC IE (7.4.4.38).

 A message sequence chart for multi-node ranging configuration is illustrated in Figure 12.